• Skip to primary navigation

 A pile of whole wheat banana muffins.

-Muffins are often part of breakfast in my home, and these Whole Wheat Banana Muffins are usually it since we often have bananas getting way past their prime on the counter.
-Because they're served so frequently, I like to make them a little bit more nutrient-dense while still being super delicious.
-This healthy-ish recipe uses whole wheat flour and maple syrup to make it a bold breakfast contender.
+Muffins are often part of breakfast in my home (that and all the renditions of oatmeal), and these Whole Wheat Banana Muffins are usually it since we often have bananas getting way past their prime on the counter.
+Because they're served so frequently, I like to make them a little bit more nutrient-dense while still being super delicious (similar to these Healthy Apple Oat Muffins).
+This banana muffin recipe uses whole wheat flour and maple syrup to make it a bold breakfast contender.

 These muffins are hearty, come together in one bowl, and freeze really well.